 1. WOMEN'S HEALTH SERVICES

 A midwife specializes in prenatal care and birth, but a midwife is a healthcare professional with the potential to care for you before and beyond pregnancy and birth, dealing in all spectrums of reproductive care.
-The details can vary between states, but typically, Certified-Midwives (CM) are able to perform the annual exams we have gone to gynecologists for, plus they can help us with Family Planning.
-Certified Nurse-Midwives (CNM) have the same ability to offer care in women’s health, but their nursing degree gives them the capacity to go even further in performing general exams, ordering lab tests, prescribing medications, caring for menopause, and providing contraceptive services (ie. birth control and IUD’s).
-The difference here is that a Certified Professional Midwife's (CPM) scope is limited to pregnancy and concludes with the 6 week postpartum checkup.
+The details can vary between states, but often, Certified-Midwives (CM) and Certified Professional Midwives (CPM) are able to perform the annual exams we have gone to gynecologists for, plus they can help us with Family Planning.
+Certified Nurse-Midwives (CNM) have the same ability to offer care in women’s health, but their nursing degree gives them the capacity to go even further in performing general exams, prescribing medications, caring for menopause, and providing contraceptive services (ie. birth control and IUD’s).
+The biggest difference here is that a Certified Professional Midwife's (CPM) scope is limited to pregnancy and concludes with the 6 week postpartum checkup.
+All midwives can have (and often do) have a consulting relationship with a physician when special scenarios arise that may need additional evaluation.
+It is also worth noting that each state has slightly different rules for midwifery so be sure to check out what the regulations say.

 2.BIRTHPLACE OF CHOICE